samir-plusb/honeybee-1/docs/logging.md

 supports `FirePHP` or `ChromePHP` capabilities.
 This includes `Firebug` as an extension of `Firefox` and the `ChromeLogger` extension in `Chrome`.

-An example on how to define an use `FirePHP` and `ChromePHP` as appenders for development environments can be found in the `app/config/logging.xml` file:

-Create a `logging.xml` in `app/project/config/` and extend the configuration to add `FirePHP`, `ChromePHP` and `PhpDebugToolbar` logging to the default logger in all environments whose names start with `development` for the `web` context (while the environment name must not have a `-testing` suffix).
+As an example create a `logging.xml` in `app/project/config/` and extend the configuration to add `FirePHP`, `ChromePHP` and `PhpDebugToolbar` logging to the default logger in all environments whose names start with `development` for the `web` context (while the environment name must not have a `-testing` suffix):

 ```xml
 <ae:configurations xmlns:ae="http://agavi.org/agavi/config/global/envelope/1.0"